Best Things to Do In Sorrento With Kids

 Christmas in Sorrento| ©vincenzo di nuzzo

-9. Considerations for staying in Sorrento with children
+9. Things to consider when staying in Sorrento with children

 Traveller Tip

-It is normal in summer for the small beaches in Sorrento to be quite crowded with tourists.
-I suggest you add an extra expense for the sake of your serenity and hire some chairs with umbrellas on some of the private beaches the city has to offer.
+It is normal for the small beaches in Sorrento to be quite crowded with tourists in summer.
+I suggest you add an extra expense for your peace of mind and hire some chairs with umbrellas on one of the private beaches offered by the city.

-10. Plan your meals with kids in Sorrento
+10. Plan your meals with children in Sorrento

 gnocchi alla sorrentina| ©Giorgia